RobertoMolinero/learningGo/02 gRPC/README.md

 ### Math

 In the second project, a mathematical function is offered as an example for each call type.

+### Evans

+The tool is used to control an implemented service via a command line.

+Thus it is possible to test the server even if no client software is available yet.

+It is possible to display the provided packages and to navigate between them.
+The existing methods and their parameters can be read.
+The methods can be called with and their results can be displayed.

+To use the most common commands, there is a separate README.md in the subfolder.

+### SSL

+When communicating over a public network, interception of the sent data cannot be prevented.
+Therefore the encryption of this data is indispensable.

+The library provides general cryptographic functions for encryption and decryption.
+Certificates are generated to control who is authorized to access the data.

+These certificates are then assigned to the program parts.

+### Blog

+In the last example the functions for a CRUD application are implemented.
+A MongoDb instance serves as data storage.

 ## Structure